Zilliqa/ZIP/zips/zip-1.md

 | **Example 2** | `zil`                 | `1`       | `48fy8yjxn6jf5w36kqc7x73qd3ufuu24` | `a4u8t9` |
 | **Example 3** | `zil`                 | `1`       | `fdv7u7rll9epgcqv9xxh9lhwq427nsql` | `58qcs9` |

-- Do note that the human-readable prefix for [Zilliqa mainnet](https://viewblock.io/zilliqa) is `zil`, and the human-readable prefix for [Zilliqa Developer testnet](https://viewblock.io/zilliqa?network=testnet) is also `zil`.
+- Note that the human-readable prefix for [Zilliqa mainnet](https://viewblock.io/zilliqa) is `zil`, and the human-readable prefix for [Zilliqa Developer testnet](https://viewblock.io/zilliqa?network=testnet) is also `zil`.
-- Do also note that the last six characters of the data part form a checksum and contain no information.
+- Note that the last six characters of the data part form a checksum and contain no information.

 ## Rationale

 ### Bech32 address format

 Other address format such as `base32` were explored.
 However, `bech32` address format turns out to be a better fit since:
-- its human-readable prefix explicitly conveys that the address is a Zilliqa address
+- its human-readable prefix explicitly conveys that the address is a Zilliqa address,
-- it prevents confusion with Ethereum's checksummed address format
+- it prevents confusion with Ethereum's checksummed address format.

 ## Backward Compatibility

-This ZIP is backward compatible as the required changes are only on the wallet and SDKs level.
-There is no change required on the core protocol layer.
+This ZIP is backward compatible as the required changes are only at the wallet and the SDKs levels.
+There is no change required at the core protocol layer.

 ## Test Cases

 This ZIP uses the public key `039fbf7df13d0b6798fa16a79daabb97d4424062d2f8bd4e9a7c7851e732a25e1d` as a test case and example:

-- Mainnet legacy `base16` checksummed address: `0x7Aa7eA9f4534d8D70224b9c2FB165242F321F12b`
+- Mainnet legacy `base16` checksummed address (a la EIP-55):`0x7Aa7eA9f4534d8D70224b9c2FB165242F321F12b`
 - Mainnet `bech32` checksummed address: `zil102n74869xnvdwq3yh8p0k9jjgtejruft268tg8`
 - Testnet `bech32` checksummed address: `zil102n74869xnvdwq3yh8p0k9jjgtejruft268tg8`